SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Details

 \subsection{Image Generation Algorithms}

 We curate \csim using \crl~\cite{dosovitskiy2017carla} $0.9.14$ simulator.
 The generation process broadly consists of two key steps: (1) positioning the agent camera in an aerial perspective and (2) procedurally guiding the agent within the scene to capture images.
 We accomplish the first by mimicking a UAV perspective in \crl~\cite{dosovitskiy2017carla} by positioning the ego vehicle (with RGB, semantic, depth and instance segmentation sensors) based on specified altitude ($h$) and pitch ($\theta$) values to generate aerial views.
 This also requires setting other scene information like -- town, weather, and daytime.
-The camera $\texttt{FoV}=110^{\circ}$ (field of view) and $\{H,W\} = \{2160, 1440\}$ (image resolution) are also set.
+The camera $\texttt{FoV}=110^{\circ}$ (field of view) and $H\times W$ = $2160 \times 1440$ (image resolution) are also set.

 To maintain the adequate representation of tail classes, especially for \texttt{humans} we incorporate structured spawning of \texttt{humans} using Algo.~\ref{algo:human_spawn_algo}. \crl \cite{dosovitskiy2017carla} has a limit on the number of actors that can be spawned in a scene, which depends on factors such as the type and size of the town, number of lanes to spawn vehicles, and amount of sidewalk area.
 To overcome this limitation, we decided to bring the actors into the field of view of the camera instead of having them spread out in the scene.
 We developed an algorithm to find all the points to spawn pedestrians in the field of view using the camera location and spawn them like vehicles on roads.
 After taking a snapshot, we destroy the spawned pedestrians and repeat the process.
 Manual spawning not only increases the number of \texttt{human} instances and their proportion but also aligns their placement with real-world settings.
-The steps involved in manual spawning instances of \texttt{humans} are summarized below: \begin{packed_enumerate} \item[1] Specify maximum number of \texttt{human}s to be spawned $N_{\text{max}}$ \item[2] Get camera position $(x,y,z)$, set a pre-defined distance $d$ to check for spawnable locations and execute the subroutine in Algo.~\ref{algo:human_spawn_algo}.
-This will place the actors in the field of view till a junction or the next driving lane. \item[3] If at a junction, obtain the left and the right waypoints for every retrieved location at a distance of $d$ to get the list of waypoints. \looseness=-1 \item[4] Using the waypoint from the end of the current lane, generate waypoints for the new main, left and right lanes by repeating the previous steps. \item[5] Repeat the above steps till $N_{\text{humans}}\leq N_{\text{max}}$ \end{packed_enumerate}